Skip to main content

 On-Chain Governance Architecture

 All governance state lives on-chain as Daml contracts.
-The DsoRules contract holds the authoritative record of DSO membership (svs map), the DSO delegate, and the current configuration.
+The DsoRules contract holds the authoritative record of DSO membership (svs map), and the current configuration.
 The AmuletRules contract holds the Canton Coin configuration schedule.
 Vote requests, confirmations, and SV state contracts are all ledger-visible, making governance auditable by any party with access to the Scan app.
 The decentralized party model means that the DSO party itself has a confirmation threshold of ceiling(numSVs * 2.0 / 3.0).
 Every transaction signed by the DSO party must be confirmed by at least that many SV participant nodes, enforcing BFT at the Canton protocol layer independent of the application-level voting logic.

 BFT Guarantees